Joan Didion Doesn't Owe the World Anything

 Didion, all these years later, explains to her nephew the logic of that stinging sentence.
 “We thought generally that you wrote what—you used your material.”
 She looks directly at Dunne, sitting just to the left of the camera.
 “You wrote what you had.”
 And then she looks down to the floor, her expression giving way to a frown.
 “And that was what I happened to have at the moment.
 At that moment.”
 The camera lingers on her face for an instant more.
 The image shimmers.

 Didion, as a public figure, has tended to embrace an orderly mingling of contradictions—frail and strong, vulnerable and cutting, passionately caring and incorrigibly cold, troubled and, yet, transcendent—and Dunne’s documentary revels in those dimensions.
 One moment, we’re hearing her fellow writers discuss Didion’s singular ability to capture the impassioned ennui of the American ’60s, ’70s, ’80s, and ’90s; the next, we’re learning about her inability, in her youth, to start a day without an ice-cold Coca-Cola.
-One moment, a voiceover reads selections of Didion’s aching prose, as the camera pans over home-video footage of Quintana on the beach; the next, Dunne is asking his aunt about the food contained in her comically large refrigerator.
+One moment, a voiceover reads selections of Didion’s aching prose, as the camera lingers on home-video footage of Quintana on the beach; the next, Dunne is asking his aunt about the food contained in her extremely large refrigerator.
 (Soup? he asks.
 No, she corrects: ice cream.)

 And though Didion may be a singular kind of celebrity, she has also, the film makes clear, been one in a decidedly conventional manner, as well.
 In 1977, the television anchor Tom Brokaw interviewed her about her novel A Book of Common Prayer.
 (To get the interview, Brokaw tells Dunne, he sent a letter “‘To Joan Didion, somewhere on Malibu beach’—and she got it!”)
 While they lived in L.A., Didion and her husband socialized with, among many other stars, Janis Joplin, and Steven Spielberg, and Brian De Palma, and Martin Scorsese, and Warren Beatty (the latter of whom, we learn in the documentary, had a crush on Joan, a fact that John Gregory Dunne apparently found hilarious).